farkasseb/farkasseb.github.io/_posts/2023-01-15-terminal-setup-on-macos.md

 ## 1Password CLI

-I love [1Password](https://1password.com/).
+I love [`1Password`](https://1password.com/).
 It really feels like I'm using a first-party application.
-Recently they've come up with something even more amazing: the [**1Password CLI**](https://developer.1password.com/docs/cli).
+Recently they've come up with something even more amazing: the [**`1Password CLI`**](https://developer.1password.com/docs/cli).
 There are tons of possibilities with it, I'm still playing with it but it's already useful for a bunch of things.
 Let me show you some.

-If you have a 1Password subscription and the app is installed already, you can install the 1Password CLI via brew:
+If you have a `1Password` subscription and the app is installed already, you can install the `1Password CLI` via brew:

 ```sh
 brew install --cask 1password/tap/1password-cli